 Emmanuel Macron, who exit polls say won France's presidential elections on Sunday, may have seen off the competition in the race for the Elysee Palace but will face daunting challenges when he takes office.

-The 39-year-old must unite a deeply divided country, tackle unemployment and team up with Germany to try to reform the EU -- but he first faces a battle to secure a governing majority in legislative elections due in June.
+The 39-year-old must unite a deeply-divided country, roll back unemployment and try to nudge a fractious EU along the path of reform -- but he first faces a battle to secure a governing majority in legislative elections due next month.

-The election revealed two Frances: one urban, more affluent and open to reform; the other concentrated in the northern rustbelt and rural areas that backed Macron's far-right opponent Marine Le Pen or other anti-globalisation candidates.
+The "two Frances" are divided geographically -- one urban, more affluent and open to reform; the other, concentrated in the northern rustbelt and in disadvantaged areas of the countryside.
+It was this latter France that voted for Macron's far-right opponent, Marine Le Pen.

-But the right-wing Republicans, whose candidate Francois Fillon crashed out in the first round of the presidential election after allegations he had embezzled state funds, hope to strike back and force Macron into a coalition arrangement.
+But the traditional centre-right, whose candidate Francois Fillon crashed out in the first round amid a fake jobs scandal, hopes to strike back and force Macron into a coalition arrangement in parliament.

-French joblessness stands at 10 percent, which compares with an average of 8 percent across the EU and just 3.9 percent in neighbouring Germany.
+French joblessness runs at 10 percent, which compares with an average of 8.0 percent across the EU and just 3.9 percent in neighbouring Germany.

 More than 230 people have been killed in jihadist attacks in France since January 2015, many carried out in the name of the Islamic State (IS) group.

-Security experts have warned of the particular threat posed by hundreds of French IS fighters returning home from Syria and Iraq in the coming years.
+Hecker pointed to the dangers posed by hundreds of French IS fighters returning home from Syria and Iraq in the coming years.

-With no previous experience in such matters, Macron has to move quickly to show he has a grip on the security challenges and his role as military commander-in-chief.
+With no previous experience in such matters, Macron has to move quickly to show he has a grip on these challenges and his role as military commander-in-chief.

 Macron sees a reinvigoration of the France-Germany alliance as crucial to relaunching the EU after the shocks of Brexit and the migrant crisis.